decaffeinate/bulk-decaffeinate/README.md

   page with your source code encoded in the hash fragment of the URL.
 Because it is in the hash fragment and not a regular query param, your code is never sent to the server.
-* `convert` actually converts the files from CofeeScript to JavaScript.
+* `convert` actually converts the files from CofeeScript to JavaScript, generating a commit for each intermediate step.
+* `modernize-js` runs only the JS-to-JS transformations on the specified JavaScript files.
+Unlike `convert`, this command does not create a git commit.
 * `clean` deletes all files with ".original" in the name in the current directory or any of its subdirectories.
 * `land` packages multiple commits into a merge commit based on an remote branch